-Everyday, I come across people who are either confused and frightened each time they hear the word SEO or are just hearing about it for their first time.
+Everyday, I come across people who are either confused and frightened each time they hear the word SEO or come across some complex SEO Tool like SEMrush, or folks who are just hearing about SEO for their first time.

 I do perfectly understand the frustration.
 There is always a First Time in everyone’s life so if you are new to it, you don’t have to worry.